The New York Academy of Medicine, 1216 Fifth Avenue at 103rd Street, New York, NY 10029

 Randi Hutter Epstein, MD, MPH, is a medical writer, adjunct professor at Columbia University Graduate School of Journalism, and a lecturer at Yale University.
 She worked as a medical writer for the London bureau of The Associated Press and was the London bureau chief of Physicians’ Weekly.

-Peter Schafer is the Acting Director of Family Health and Disparities at the New York Academy of Medicine.
+Peter Schafer is the Acting Director of Center for Health Policy and Programs at the New York Academy of Medicine.
 Schafer has over twenty years’ experience in policy development, community-based participatory research, and program design and implementation.